Hello and thank you for viewing my QRZ.COM page !

 Since that time I am hooked on RTTY !
 I have been very much fascinated to work with "real" cryptography and to see text being typed on paper via radio !

-I collected many different teleprinters over the years and had a nice collection (my private museum.) of more than 70 models, many exotic like the TELETYPE Model 28 ASR with gearshift, KSR and RO and the small "compact" version, the Model 32 Baudot and 33 ASCII, Models 35, 37 and 38 ASCII, even the Teletype Model 40 TEMPEST (hundreds of IC's on many many PCB's) with monitor screen and high-speed chain-printer (used mainly for crypto-applications), as well as the electronic Model 43 !
-Also the very heavy (45 kilograms) military two-man load AN/UGC-74B made by HONEYWELL with a chain-printer, the Siemens T-150 first "hand-carved" laboratory model and a Siemens T-1000 with the very rare magnetic-cassette-tape attachment, a HASLER SP-300, SAGEM SP-20, OLIVETTI T2CN and TE-300, a PHILIPS PACT 220 (which was the basic for the Bundeswehr FS-200Z/FS-220Z produced by TE-KA-DE) as well as a MITE AN/TGC-14A(V) miniature teleprinter in a fiberglass case and with 24VDC motor !
-I also had a version for use in airplanes with aluminium housing and 110 VAC 400 Hz motor !
+I collected many different teleprinters over the years and had a nice collection (my private museum.) with more than 70 models, many exotic like the TELETYPE Model 28 ASR with 3-speed gearshift, KSR and RO and the small "compact" version, the Model 32 Baudot and 33 ASCII, Models 35,37 and 38 ASCII, even the Teletype Model 40 TEMPEST (hundreds of IC's on many many PCB's) with monitor screen and high-speed chain-printer (used mainly for crypto-applications), as well as the electronic ASCII Model 43, which I converted to BAUDOT code !
+Also had the very heavy (45 kilograms) military two-man load AN/UGC-74B made by HONEYWELL with a chain-printer, the Siemens T-150 first "hand-carved" laboratory model and a Siemens T-1000 with the very rare magnetic-cassette-tape attachment, a HASLER SP-300, SAGEM SP-20, OLIVETTI T2CN and TE-300, a PHILIPS PACT 220 (which was the basic for the Bundeswehr FS-200Z/FS-220Z produced by TE-KA-DE) as well as a MITE AN/TGC-14A(V) portable miniature teleprinter in a fiberglass case and with 24VDC motor !
+I also had a version for use in airplanes with aluminium case and 110 VAC 400 Hz motor !
 And a very rare MITE attache-case 110 Bd ASCII terminal with a horizontal type-cylinder, moved by many strong solenoids, wheels and thin steel-wires and springs - no motor !

 Amateur radio equipment have been various types from ICOM, KENWOOD, YAESU, TRIO, and HEATHKIT HW's and SB's!
 Never owned a DRAKE !